 CD 3410 Chiropractic Practice: Special Populations: Older Patient

-Integration and clinical application of topics including informed consent, professional boundaries and other ethical issues, all focused on clinical issues between the practitioner and patient, are presented.
-Scientific evidence in support of the chiropractic management of certain nonmusculoskeletal disorders is considered.
-Mind body medicine is introduced.
+This course completes the core series in chiropractic principles and is designed to develop integration of information and application in a clinical context.
+Informed consent, professional boundaries and other ethical issues are presented.
+Scientific evidence in support of the chiropractic management of certain nonmusculoskeletal disorders is discussed and mind body medicine is introduced.

 CP 3304 Chiropractic Practice: Business and Law

-The Canadian legal system, provincial Acts, Regulations, Codes, Standards of Practice, Guidelines, Policies and By-Laws; regulatory, administrative, criminal, constitutional, tort and contract law and how these affect the practice of chiropractic; laws that govern privacy, confidentiality, consent, capacity and professional negligence; the history of self-regulation; the role of regulatory bodies and different models of regulation under which chiropractors practice are presented.
+The relevant implications to the practice of chiropractic of the Canadian legal system, provincial Acts, Regulations, Codes, Standards of Practice, Guidelines, Policies and Bylaws; regulatory, administrative, criminal, constitutional, tort and contract law; laws that govern privacy, confidentiality, consent, capacity and professional negligence; the history of self-regulation; the role of regulatory bodies and different models of regulation under which chiropractors practice are presented.
 The rights and obligations of the chiropractor and, more importantly, of the patient are emphasized.
 Attendance at a disciplinary hearing of a regulated health care professional is required.

 PA 3201 Systems Pathology

-Systemic pathology, including aetiology, pathogenesis, morphology and microscopic features and course of the diseases of major diseases and neoplasms of different body organs are provided.
+Systemic pathology, including aetiology, pathogenesis, morphology and microscopic features of major diseases and neoplasms involving different body organs are provided.
 Problems and clinical case scenarios are included to facilitate understanding and correlating the pathology with clinical presentation.

 PA 3202 Clinical Microbiology

 Clinical manifestations of infectious diseases are explored.
-A systems approach is employed to explore the differences of presentation of disease caused by the virus, bacteria, fungus and parasite groups, and the pathology, clinical symptomatology and treatment approach for each of these groups.
+A systems approach is employed to explore the differences in presentation of disease caused by virus, bacteria, fungus and parasite groups, and the pathology, clinical symptomatology and treatment approach for each of these groups.

 PA 3305 Clinical Laboratory Diagnosis